winitzki/scall/tutorial/programming_dhall.md

 let List/join : ∀(a : Type) → List (List a) → List a
   = monadJoin List monadList
 ```
-In the Dhall prelude, this function is available as `List/concat`.
+In  Dhall's Prelude, this function is available as `List/concat`.

 ### Comonads